nfqsolutions/pylm/docs/source/introduction.rst

 Introduction
 ============

-PALM is a library to create clusters of high-performance micro-services with simple and reusable components.
-In PALM, all servers are equal, and they have the same capabilities: inbound and outbound ports, calling conventions, cache, logging, performance counters...
+PALM is a framework to create clusters of high-performance micro-services with simple and reusable components.
+It also provides some simple and useful patterns so you don't have to deal with the fine-grained details of routers, services, components...
+In PALM, all servers are equal, and they have the same
+capabilities: inbound and outbound ports, calling conventions, cache, logging, performance counters...
 PALM also provides the required infrastructure to configure and monitor the cluster.

 .. only:: html